fitzgerald-lab/Capsule-sponge-supernatant/README.md

 As described in the manuscript Methods:

-- **Cohorts 5 and 6** were used for model development and cross-validation.
+- **Training cohort** was used for model development
-- **Cohort 7** was reserved as a locked external validation cohort.
+- **Dysplasia cohort and prospective cohort** were reserved as a locked external validation and test cohort, respectively.

 The final reported diagnostic performance metrics in the manuscript were generated using these predefined cohort assignments and a locked analysis pipeline.

-The notebook provided here includes exploratory code used during figure development and model comparison.
-A fully manuscript-aligned analysis script, reflecting the exact cohort separation and reporting logic used for final results, will be released as part of the revision process and/or upon manuscript acceptance.

 ---

 ## Reproducibility Notes

-- Analyses were performed in Python using `scikit-learn`, `LightGBM`, `XGBoost`, and `SHAP`.
+- Analyses were performed in Python using `scikit-learn`, `matplotlib`, and `SHAP`.
 - Random seeds were fixed to ensure reproducibility.
 - Standard preprocessing steps (imputation and scaling) were applied consistently across models during cross-validation.